2 x 45-minute Periods

 Ask your students if they have ever tried to make something from their imagination or an idea.
 Then ask if creating something from their imagination is hard sometimes.
 Explain to your students that creating something is a process and might have to redo it.
 Inventors go through this process often with their ideas and keep building inventions until they make something that works.

 Show a premade 2D triangle and square in front of the class to show as an example, then a cube and pyramid.
-To make these shapes you will have to demonstrate the best way to insert a Strawbee leg into a straw.
+To make these shapes you will have to demonstrate the best way to insert a Strawbee leg into a construction pipe.

-Pass out a few Strawbees and straws to everyone to practice slipping a straw on a Strawbee.
+Pass out a few Strawbees and construction pipes to everyone to practice slipping a construction pipe on a Strawbee.
 Encourage your students to build a magic wand to wave around the room!
 At the end of the warm-up have students lift up their creations to share for everyone to see, then lift up yours.
 Let your students know that sometimes they figure out how to build something by experimenting and trying many different ways to build.

 Challenge your students to create a hat to wear with their wands.
 To start, students will have to build a pyramid base to wear on their head.
-You may need use a combination of full-sized and trimmed straws for different head sizes.
+You may need use a combination of full-sized and trimmed construction pipes for different head sizes.

 Challenge your students to modify their wearable hat.